w3f/Grants-Program/applications/create-dot-app.md

 ### Team's experience

 - 5+ Years Web Development Experience: Extensive background in modern web development with comprehensive full-stack development skills
-- Fullstack Developer at Koda.art - Currently contributing as a fullstack developer at Koda.art, a platform within the Polkadot ecosystem, where I have gained comprehensive experience with Polkadot.js API integration, substrate chain interactions, modern frontend frameworks in blockchain applications, user experience design for Web3 applications, and production deployment and maintenance of dApps.
+- Full-stack Developer at Koda.art - Currently contributing as a full-stack developer at Koda.art, a platform within the Polkadot ecosystem, where I have gained comprehensive experience with Polkadot.js API integration, Substrate chain interactions, modern frontend frameworks in blockchain applications, user experience design for Web3 applications, and production deployment and maintenance of dApps.

 ## Development Status